rkday/rkd.me.uk/posts/pallet-jgroups.md

-Title: Reconfiguring an AWS Elastic IP with Pallet
+---
-Date: 2013-12-08 21:50
+layout: default.liquid
-Category: Code
+title: Reconfiguring an AWS Elastic IP with Pallet
-Tags: clojure, devops
+published_date: 2013-12-08 21:50:00 +0100
-Slug: pallet-elastic-ip
+slug: pallet-elastic-ip
-Author: Rob Day
+---

 I was recently playing around with Pallet (as an offshoot of some of the DevOps-style cloud provisioning work I do on [Project Clearwater](http://www.projectclearwater.org)), and had a bit of trouble getting from Pallet to the underlying jClouds API (I was using 1.5.5).